trisulnsm/dinodoc/trisuldocs/docs/ug/caps/index.md

-# Full packet capture
+# Full Packet Capture

 As Trisul meters network traffic, it continuously saves raw packets for future analysis.The ability to call upon raw packets, or full content, is key to the practice of Network Security Monitoring.
 Raw packets is not just useful for security applications but also for network performance troubleshooting.
-For example, you can pull up ARP/Spanning Tree packets which can help you nail a layer 2 issue.[Packet Capture Basics](/docs/ug/caps/fullcontent) describes the design of in greater detail.
+For example, you can pull up ARP/Spanning Tree packets which can help you nail a layer 2 issue.
+[Packet Capture Basics](/docs/ug/caps/fullcontent) describes the design of in greater detail.

 import DocCardList from '@theme/DocCardList';

 <DocCardList />

 ![](images/pcapmenu.png)

+*Figure: View/Download PCAP Options*

 ### Use cases